joesdata/Instacart-Python/README.md

 # Tools

 The project used Excel and Python.
-Libraries in Python used where Pandas, Numpy, Seaborn, Matplotlib, Scipy.
+Libraries in Python used were: Pandas, Numpy, Seaborn, Matplotlib, Scipy.